Use this command to install SysManager with WinGet:

 Overlays info: manual instructions for Discord, Steam, NVIDIA GFE, EA App

-OriginalSnapshot: captures exact system state before first change;
+OriginalSnapshot: captures the exact system state before the first change,

 Confirmation dialog before every change